open-voice-interoperability/website/site/content/post/up-running-and-creating-a-standards-based-future-for-conversational-ai.md

 ## What's happening now?

-* The **OVN Architecture Work Group** is now reviewing voice assistant architectures from around the world, seeking to identify common components and interfaces.
+* The **Open Voice Network Architecture Work Group** is now reviewing voice assistant architectures from around the world, seeking to identify common components and interfaces.
 Opportunities for standardization?
 Where and how will commercial firms innovate and create differentiation?
-* **The OVN Privacy and Security Work Group** is now exploring voice-specific issues of consumer and commercial privacy.
+* **The Open Voice Network Privacy and Security Work Group** is now exploring voice-specific issues of consumer and commercial privacy.
 There are clearly rights to respect; there may also be values to support and promote.
 How?
-* Now forming: an **OVN Work Group** to envision and research the possibility of a **Global Voice Registry—a DNS for voice destinations.** Needed in a billion-end point world?
+* Now forming: an **Open Voice Network Work Group** to envision and research the possibility of a **Global Voice Registry—a DNS for voice destinations.** Needed in a billion-end point world?
 Many think so.
 How to do it?
 The big challenge.
 Our Community of voice developers has been building a list of requirements.
 Join the conversation!
-* Also now at work: OVN Communities of **Designers & Strategists** (focused on enterprise use cases), **Ethical Use** (issues of privacy, consent, and inclusivity), **Educators** (a teacher's field guide to voice, ever-more important in these days of remote students), and **Commerce** (the how-what-where of retail and brand voice value).
+* Also now at work: Open Voice Network Communities of **Designers & Strategists** (focused on enterprise use cases), **Ethical Use** (issues of privacy, consent, and inclusivity), **Educators** (a teacher's field guide to voice, ever-more important in these days of remote students), and **Commerce** (the how-what-where of retail and brand voice value).

 ## Join Us

 The Open Voice Network is open to all who want to make conversational AI worthy of user trust.
 We are a directed fund of the Linux Foundation.
-To request Work Group or Community participation, please contact Jon Stine, OVN executive director, at jon.stine@openvoicenetwork.org.
+To request Work Group or Community participation, please contact Jon Stine, Open Voice Network Executive Director, at jon.stine@openvoicenetwork.org.